gradle/gradle/design-docs/testing-toolkit.md

     * A daemon process dedicated for test execution only use its dedicated JVM parameters.
 Any configuration found under `~/.gradle` is not taken into account.
     * Daemons are stopped at the end of the test.

+### Open issues

+* Looking at `DefaultGradleConnector#close()` it seems like it was introduced with Gradle 2.2.
+Later stories will allow executing a build with an older version.
+We'll support that scenario when we the corresponding story.

 ## Story: IDE user debugs test build

 The previous stories set up the basic mechanics for the test-kit.
 To make the test-kit production-ready these mechanics need to be fine-tuned.